 We have four boats that make up our fleet.
 The tour you choose will determine which boat you will be on for the day.
 All the boats were specifically constructed to do a specific type of tour.

-“Wild Side” is a 27 foot aluminum state of the art jetboat.
-Fast, powerful and nimble, great for shallow waters or going ashore.
-Forward facing stadium style seating that can accommodate ten passengers with windows everywhere.
+“Wild Side” is a 27-foot aluminum state-of-the-art jetboat.
+Fast, powerful, and nimble, great for shallow waters or going ashore.
+Forward-facing, stadium style seating that can accommodate ten passengers with windows everywhere.
 The cabin is covered and heated, with an onboard public address sound system so you can hear your tour guide and captain and also outfitted with the latest marine electronics.

-The “Sea Ark” is a16 foot welded aluminum jet skiff.
+The “Sea Ark” is a 16-foot welded aluminum jet skiff.
 Fast and fun!
 Seating for five in this open skiff designed for very shallow water and getting into the nooks and crannies that the big boats don’t even consider!
 Hang onto your hat!
-Great for birding tours, freshwater fishing and hard to beat for a nice day on our rivers.
+Great for birding tours, freshwater fishing, and hard to beat for a nice day on our rivers.